statamic/docs/content/collections/tips/optimizing-assets.md

 ## 2. Enabling Flysystem caching

 Statamic's assets use Flysystem under the hood.
 Flysystem has a feature where it can cache filesystem calls, you just need to install and enable it.
+Please note that the `flysystem-cached-adapter` package [is not compatible](https://flysystem.thephpleague.com/docs/upgrade-from-1.x/#miscellaneous-changes) with Flysystem v2+ and only works with Laravel <= 8.

 ``` shell
 composer require league/flysystem-cached-adapter